Kapil Sharma: Early and personal life

 Sharma married Ginni Chatrath in Jalandhar on 12 December 2018.
 They have two children – a daughter and a son.

 Career

 Rise to prominence (2007-2012)

 Sharma rose to fame after winning the comedy reality television show The Great Indian Laughter Challenges third season in 2007, for which he won a cash prize of ₹10 lakh.
 He had previously worked in the Punjabi show Hasde Hasaande Ravo on MH One channel.
-Sharma has stated that he initially moved to Mumbai to become a singer.
+Sharma has stated he initially moved to Mumbai to become a singer.

-He participated in Sony's Comedy Circus and went on to win six seasons of the show.
+He participated in Sony's Comedy Circus, and went on to win six seasons of the show.
 Sharma was seen as a contestant in the show Ustaadon Ka Ustaad in 2008.
 In 2011, he participated as a contestant in Zee TV's singing reality show Star Ya Rockstar, and finished as a runner up.